redlipped-batfish/test/README.md

+## Instructions for testing of Endpoint with localhost:3000 and a locally installed postgresql database

-### IN TERMINAL, WITH POSTGRES INSTALLED GLOBALLY:
+#### IN TERMINAL, WITH POSTGRES INSTALLED GLOBALLY:
 createdb endpoint
 psql endpoint

-# IN PSQL CLI
+#### IN PSQL CLI
 create role admin with login password 'password123';
 grant all privileges on database endpoint to admin;
 alter role admin superuser createrole createdb replication;

-# THE FOLLOWING COMMANDS SHOULD BE RUN IN psql cli IN ORDER
+#### THE FOLLOWING COMMANDS SHOULD BE RUN IN psql cli IN ORDER
-# THIS ASSUMES YOU HAVE PSQL INSTALLED AND A USER CALLED 'admin' WITH A PASSWORD OF 'password123'
+#### THIS ASSUMES YOU HAVE PSQL INSTALLED AND A USER CALLED 'admin' WITH A PASSWORD OF 'password123'
 drop table users;
 drop table projects;
 drop table tests;